alvisf/SYNDwhatsappAIbot/README.md

   HTML & CSS.

 ## Why?
-This Was a Project done for Syndicate Bank Hackathon.
+The Project was for Syndicate Bank Hackathon.
-I have made a whatsapp AI multilingual chat bot fully funtional.
+A fully functional Whatsapp ai bot which reacts and sends message according to the user's mood.

-## What i have learnt
+## Lessons learnt
 - Creating Quick prototype MVP - Minumum viable product
-- Pitch Deck on how to convince no tect judges on its impact
+- Pitch Deck on how to convince no tech judges on its impact
-- Using 3rd party API services in my application
+- Using third party API services in an application

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Lg5FPKyobJg/0.jpg)](https://www.youtube.com/watch?v=Lg5FPKyobJg)